Justin Turner Player Props: Red Sox vs. Athletics

-On Saturday, Justin Turner (hitting .350 in his past 10 games) and the Boston Red Sox play the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
-First pitch is at 4:10 PM ET.
+Justin Turner -- hitting .359 in his past 10 games -- will be in action for the Boston Red Sox versus the Oakland Athletics, with JP Sears on the hill, on July 9 at 1:35 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his most recent game against the Athletics.
+He had a one-hit performance in his last game (1-for-3) against the Athletics.

 Justin Turner Game Info & Props vs. the Athletics